ferryproxy/website/content/en/_index.md

 # Ferry Proxy

-Ferry is a Kubernetes multi-cluster communication component that eliminates communication differences between clusters as if they were within a cluster, regardless of the network environment those clusters are in.
+Ferry is a Kubernetes multi-cluster communication component that eliminates communication differences between clusters as if they were in a single cluster, regardless of the network environment those clusters are in.

-The main idea of Ferry is to map the Service of one cluster to another cluster, and the application of the other cluster only needs to access the Service normally.
+The main idea of Ferry is to map a Service from one cluster to another cluster, and applications in the other cluster just need to access the Service normally.

-The Tunnel component in the Ferry project is mainly used to open up communication between different clusters, and has no requirements for the network environment and network segment currently used by the cluster.
+The Tunnel component of the Ferry project is mainly used to bridge the communication between different clusters and has no requirements on the network environment and network segment currently used by the cluster.

 ## Public to Public